 The Grade School

 When HHH was formed as a partnership between American parishes and St. Louis Parish in Haiti, a priority for the organization was to build an elementary school.
 Until adequate funds could be raised, land secured, and a building design completed, Fr.
 Leveque began classes in the temporary chapel of Our Lady of Deliverance in Noyau.
 The school started in 2013 with 36 kindergarten and first grade children.
 As the original classes advanced a level, another class began at the K-1st grade level.
 Teachers in Noyau are now working with 6 classes totaling 180 children!
-“School” is still located in the one-room church.
+“School” used to be located in the one-room church.
 Can you imagine trying to teach 180 children ages 5-10… six different classes at the same time in one room?

 Monsignor Remy Augustin College (High School)